lencap/lux/README.md

 MYSQL_USER=gitea
 MYSQL_PASSWORD=gitea
 ```
-* Finally, create the external `web` network:
+* Next, create the external `web4` network:
 ```
-docker network create web
+docker network create --gateway 10.10.4.1 --subnet 10.10.4.0/24 web4
 ```

-## Getting started
-To set up __Lux__, run:
+* Bring up the system:
 ```
 docker-compose --verbose up -d
 ```

 ## Configuration
-Once the system is running, go to your domain https://code.mydomain.com, click _Sign In_ and do the final system configuration.

-The Traefik Dashboard should be available at your domain https://traefik.mydomain.com.
+Once the system is running, go to your domain http://code.mydomain.com, click _Sign In_ and do the final system configuration.
+Also, the Traefik Dashboard should be available at http://traefik.mydomain.com.
+Both should switch to HTTPS using SSL certs provided by LE.

 ## SSH
-The web UI access is easy enough via the browser, but the more popupar SSH access should also be available using user `git`, on your domain `code.mydomain.com`, and over port `2222`.
+The web UI access is easy enough via the browser, but the more popular SSH access should also be available using user `git`, on your domain `code.mydomain.com`, and over port `22`.
 To simplify this access, it's easier to update your `$HOME/.ssh/config` file with a stanza such as this:
 ```
 Host                     code.mydomain.com
-  Port                   2222
   User                   git
   IdentityFile           /home/user/.ssh/id_ed25519
   StrictHostKeyChecking  no
   UserKnownHostsFile     /dev/null
 ```

-## Existing SSL certificates
-Both docker-compose files have optional, commented out, sections to allow the use of existing SSL certs.
-This may be handy if you're not interested in using the  LetsEncrypt automation, or maybe you have your own certs.

 ## Networking
 TODO: Detail the networking aspects